Surgical Case Library

 Skin & Soft Tissue

-Leiomyosarcoma of the Left Shoulder
+Superficial/Subcutaneous Leiomyosarcoma of the Left Shoulder.

 Superficial or subcutaneous leiomyosarcomas larger than 5 cm are extraordinarily rare, with only eight cases reported in English literature.
 Overall incidence in the US is less than one per 200,000 population.